Skyvell/s3lock/docs/development_report.md

 I did some research here.
 It seems to be the norm in Golang to indicate in which function the error occured, use %w to wrap the error into the new error and pass it along up the stack.
 I tried to follow this, but I'm not sure if I did it correctly.
 Could use some feedback here.

 **Channels, wg and go routines**:
-I've not worked much with go routines, wait groups and channels so I had to reasearch a bit how they work.
+I've not worked much with go-routines, wait groups and channels so I had to reasearch a bit how they work.
 I wanted to use them in the unittests to simulate multiple threads competing for the same lock.

 **Concurrent API calls**:
-Every time the lock-instance fetches the lock state a maximum of 3 API calls are made.
+Every time the lock-instance fetches the lockstate a maximum of 3 API calls are made.
 Two of these could be made to run concurrently.
 So there is some room for optimization here.